NVIDIA/Fuser/doc/reading/tma-modeling-in-depth.md

 if weak correctness is sufficient for us, we neither need to predicate nor need to initialize the output of TMA to achieve correct functionality.

-In the following example Figure 2, some holes in allocation domain are filled with in boundary data, and some holes are filled with out of boundary zeros:
+The following example Figure 2 shows that, if no additional predicate is used to guard the TMA expression, some holes in allocation domain are filled with in boundary data, and some holes are filled with out of boundary zeros:

 ![Figure 2: Holes in allocation domain filled with in boundary data](tma-modeling-in-depth/weak-correctness-holes-nonzero.svg)